Coalición Floresta Logo Coalición Floresta Search Buscar

 1

 The purpose of this law is to create the regulatory framework to regulate the promotion of electric transport in the country and strengthen public policies to incentivize its use within the public sector and among the general citizenry.
-This law regulates the public administrative organization linked to electric transport, the institutional competencies, and its encouragement, through exemptions, incentives, and public policies, in compliance with the commitments acquired in international conventions ratified by the country and Article 50 of the Political Constitution.
+This law regulates the public administrative organization linked to electric transport, the institutional competencies and their stimulation, through exemptions, incentives, and public policies, in fulfillment of the commitments acquired in international agreements ratified by the country and article 50 of the Constitución Política.

 (.)